Package Leaflet: Information for the User

 For dental care, in the case of patients who suffer from anxiety.

-Before using Donopa, you should inform your doctor if you present any of the following symptoms or signs:
+Before using Donopa, you should inform your doctor if you have any of the following symptoms or signs:

 Warnings and precautions

-Prolonged or repeated use of nitrous oxide may increase the risk of vitamin B12 deficiency, which may cause damage to the bone marrow or nervous system.
+Repeated or long-term use of nitrous oxide can increase the risk of vitamin B12 deficiency, which can cause damage to the bone marrow or nervous system.
 Your doctor may perform blood tests before and after treatment to assess the consequences of a possible vitamin B12 deficiency.

-You should also inform your doctor if you present any of the following symptoms or signs:
+You should also inform your doctor if you have any of the following symptoms or signs:

 You should breathe normally during inhalation.